Kojo Tovalou Houénou: Activism and repression

 After returning from the UNIA meeting in 1924, Houénou was forced to leave France by the authorities and only allowed to reenter Dahomey in 1925 if he renounced the philosophies of Marcus Garvey, which he did.
 At the same time, he was disbarred in 1925 by the French bar association.
 His movement was closely watched by French authorities and he was arrested without cause on numerous occasions.
 In 1925, he was blamed for an uprising in Dahomey and was forcibly exiled by the French authorities from the colony.

 On a second tour of the United States in 1925, Houénou was asked to leave a Chicago restaurant because of his race.
-When he refused, the waiter phoned the police and it resulted in a forceful ejection of Houénou from the restaurant.
+When he refused, the waiter phoned the police, who forcibly ejected Houénou from the restaurant.
 The situation, with Houénou arrested and his efforts to file a lawsuit against the police officers, was only resolved with the intervention of the French government.
 When leaving the U.S. at that point, Houénou was accompanied by Zulme Knowlton, the French wife of Harry N. Knowlton, a wealthy engineer.
 Harry and Zulme were in the middle of a divorce at the time and in later alimony hearings, Harry and his lawyers claimed that he did not owe alimony because his wife had traveled with and entertained an African.
 The court rejected the claim.